-What if the dog does not have a vest?
+1. What if the dog does not have a vest?
 How do I know it is a service animal?

 Some, but not all, service animals wear special collars and harnesses.
+Some, but not all, are licensed or certified and have identification papers.
 There is no ADA requirement that the owner carry any certification papers showing that the animal is a service animal.
 When it is not obvious what service an animal provides, only limited inquiries are allowed.
 Staff/Faculty may ask two questions: (1) is the dog a service animal, and (2) what work or task has the dog been trained to perform.
 Staff cannot ask about the person's disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.

-Can I play with the animal?
+2. Can I play with the animal?